boldbi/bold-bi-docs/docs/faq/how-to-show-timestamp-data-in-widget-title.md

    </tr>
    </table>

-Follow these steps to achieve this requirement:
+Follow these steps in order to meet this requirement:

-1. Configure any widget with the required fields.
-In this example, we have configured the KPI Card with the required fields in the **Assign Data** tab
+1. Configure any widget with the necessary fields.
+In this example, we have configured the KPI Card with the required fields in the **Assign Data** tab.

     ![Configure KPI Card widget](/static/assets/faq/images/configure-kpi-card-widget.png#max-width=60%)

-2. Navigate to the **Properties** tab and in the widget title and add a label parameter with the timestamp column name.
+2. Navigate to the **Properties** tab and in the widget title, add a label parameter with the timestamp column name.

     `Syntax: {{:ColumnName}}`